JazzGlobal/HueApi/README.md

 # HueApi
-A small collection of scripts I wrote to access my lights while working at my computer
+A small collection of scripts I wrote to access my lights while working at my computer.
+This only works with Python3.

 # Dependencies
 [Requests](http://docs.python-requests.org/en/master/)